arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-api-management.md

 # New API operation '$OperationName' on API Management instance was added.
 ```

-## Import policy to a product in the Azure API Management instance
+## Importing a policy to a product in the Azure API Management instance

 Imports a policy from a file to a product in Azure API Management.